 League leader: Hits (3) — NPB record 216 in 2015, Batting Avg.
 (1).

 The biggest knock on Yanagita is his durability.
 He has missed 13 or more games in each of the past five seasons.
-This year, he suffered a leg injury in April that kept him out until August, ending his four-year streak of leading the Pacific League in on-base percentage and slugging average at four seasons.
+This year, he suffered a leg injury — a muscle tear behind the right knee — in April that kept him out until August, ending his four-year streak of leading the Pacific League in on-base percentage and slugging average at four seasons.
 Only Hall of Fame slugger Sadaharu Oh, who accomplished the feat 11 times.

 Yanagita told me he became the hitter he is in Puerto Rico after the 2012 season when by chance he was a winter league teammate of Hall of Fame catcher Ivan Rodriguez.
 In two months on the island, Yanagita said Rodriguez worked with him and helped him iron out his front leg kick and vastly improve his timing.